Greenberg-Shalom's Commensurator Hypothesis and Applications: Irreducible groups are lattices

-\begin{proof} As $\Lambda$ is finitely generated, there are at most finitely many finite places $S$ of $k$ such that there is an element of $\Lambda$ of norm greater than one in the valuation.
-Viewing $\Lambda$ as a subgroup of $G :=\prod_{s \in S} \PSL(2,k_s)$, we see $\Gamma$ is the intersection of $\Lambda$ with a compact open subgroup in $G$.
-It follows immediately that $\Lambda$ commensurates $\Gamma$ and that if $\Gamma$ is infinite, it is Zariski dense (see Lemma \ref{lemma:zdense-comm}), so it remains to show $\Gamma$ is infinite.
-Corollary \ref{noirreduciblesurfacesinpadics} implies that $\Lambda$ is not discrete in $G$ and so $\Gamma$ is infinite. \end{proof}
+{ {\bf Historical notes and questions:}\\ We refer the reader to Section~\ref{subsec-cors4} for proofs of the above two corollaries.
+However, a word is in order regarding the history of the circle of questions that leads to Corollaries~\ref{noirreduciblesurfacesinpadics} and ~\ref{cor:algebraicsurfacegroups}.}

+The existence of discrete irreducible surface subgroups in products of $p$-adic groups is a folklore problem that was widely discussed at MSRI in 2015.
+A variant for actions on products of trees was asked explicitly by Fisher-Larsen-Spatzier-Stover \cite{FLSS}. {We shall discuss this in Section~\ref{sec:flssimproved}.} In a conversation in January 2019, Yves Benoist pointed out to the second author that it was also unknown if there are irreducible free groups in products of real and $p$-adic Lie groups or irreducible surface groups in products of real Lie groups. {In fact, Benoist first informally posed this question as far back as 2003 or 2004.
+We thank Tsachik Gelander for first telling us the rough age of Benoist's question.}

+Further, Long and Reid, using some ideas of Magnus \cite{Magnus}, constructed an explicit surface group in $\PGL(2, \mathbb{Q}_2) \times \PGL(2, \mathbb{Q}_3)$ generated by the two matrices: This is an orbifold group with an index 4 subgroup that corresponds to a cover by a surface of genus two.
+Extensive computations by Long-Reid, Agol and Brody suggest that this example is a discrete, irreducible subgroup of the product but according to Proposition \ref{prop-irred2latt}, this would give a negative answer to Greenberg-Shalom's Question \ref{q:shalom}.
+It is worth comparing with the computer-assisted results of Kim-Koberda \cite{kim-koberda-notfree} that are relevant to another application below (see Section \ref{sec:lukk}), where groups were shown to be non-free by finding extremely long relators.
+In fact, R~.Yaari recently showed that in that context, groups with arbitrarily long shortest relators necessarily occur \cite{Yaari}.
+If Hypothesis \ref{q:shalom} is correct, then the computational evidence above about the Long-Reid group only indicates that one needs extremely long words in $a$ and $b$ to find elements of integral trace.

-In the above results, we require at least one factor to be totally disconnected (i.e. a $p$-adic Lie group).
+In Corollaries~\ref{noirreduciblesurfacesinpadics} and \ref{cor:algebraicsurfacegroups}, we require at least one factor to be totally disconnected (i.e. a $p$-adic Lie group).
 As mentioned above, the second author learned of variants of this question where both factors are real Lie groups from Yves Benoist in January 2019.
 The simplest and perhaps most intriguing case is:

 \begin{question}[Benoist] Is there a free group that acts properly discontinuously and irreducibly on $\bbH^2\times\bbH^2$? \end{question}

 We believe the requirement of a totally disconnected factor in Proposition \ref{prop-irred2latt} is an artefact of the method rather than a genuine difference.
 By analogy with Proposition \ref{prop-irred2latt} we propose the following strengthening of Benoist's question: